10quality/wpmvc/README.md

 }
 ```

-In the example above, the `Main` class will look for the method called `picker_filter` because it has the prefix `addon_picker`.

-You can call the main class from any custom method in your `Addon` class, like this:
+You can call the main class from any custom method in your `Add-on` class, like this:

 ```php
 /**